Quick Summary

 India possessed vast and diverse resources, including rich mineral deposits, fertile land, valuable ores, abundant water sources, and diverse landscapes that attracted foreigners to take advantage of these.
 British colonial rulers robbed these resources to enrich the British Empire.
 The suffering of ordinary Indians, exploited for the benefit of a foreign power, sowed the seeds of revolt.

 The British Empire sought to suppress the very essence of Indian identity.
-Languages, traditions, cultures, and values were used to cause a divide between the unified Indian Population.
+Languages, traditions, cultures, and values were used to divide the unified Indian Population.
 The national movement, in part, was a reclamation of these suppressed cultural treasures.
 Indians experienced the need to restore the original sense of pride they always had in their varied cultures.

 The colonial domination ignited a feeling of oppressive subjugation in the hearts of Indians.
 They urgently needed to overpower these colonial masters and regain political autonomy and self-governance.
 The late 19th and 20th centuries witnessed a rise of nationalism and democratic values.